SangwookCheon/data-on-deck/_posts/2019-7-12-adding-latitude-longitude-geocoder.md

 <!–-break-–>

-First let's import Geocoder library and other tools:
+First let's import Geocoder library and other tools: A

 ```python
 import geocoder
 import pandas as pd